 Neonatal Nurse: In-Demand Specialty for Travel Nursing Jobs

 Neonatal nurses are responsible for the tiniest and most fragile patients of all: newborn infants in need of specialized care.
-They require keen observational skills in order to detect minor changes in their patients and the ability to think quickly in order to interpret and respond to those changes.
 Neonatal nurses also act as advocates, educators and emotional support for their patients’ families during a highly stressful time.

 What is a Neonatal Nurse?